Office Hours in RH-428 (315-445-4489)

 Requirements and grading

-SHORT WRITING ASSIGNMENTS: You are to select and complete four of the eight short writing assignments.
+SHORT WRITING ASSIGNMENTS: You are to select and complete three or four of the eight short writing assignments (the top three grades count).
 A reading question is given along with each assignment.
 Unless otherwise indicated, please answer the reading question in less than one TYPED page (all assignments, except in-class writings, are to be typed).Make sure you are working with the current version of this syllabus.

 STUDENT PRESENTATIONS: For every presentation, you will be required to turn in an outline or abstract of your presentation, complete with a list of all works used.
 Also, if you use any web pages, not only should these be listed on the outline with the rest of your bibliography, but you are also required to turn in a printout of all web pages used in preparing the presentation.
 If your group divides the work into separate parts, each member of the group will need to provide his or her own outline/abstract and printouts.
 Outlines/abstracts, and printouts are to be given to me BEFORE the presentation.
 Failure to do so BEFORE the presentation will result in a 30% deduction from the relevant presenter's presentation grade.
 If the outline and printouts are not turned in by the next class, there will be an additional 30% deduction.
 You may use up to but not more than 2 minutes of videotaped material for your presentation.
 If the class is meeting in a room with a built-in VCR/DVD player, make sure you know how to use it.
 In the event of a technical glitch, power failure, or delivery problem, make sure you can present without the computer/videotaped material.